webpack-contrib/sass-loader/README.md

 };
 ```

 If you want to edit the original Sass files inside Chrome, [there's a good blog post](https://medium.com/@toolmantim/getting-started-with-css-sourcemaps-and-in-browser-sass-editing-b4daab987fb0).
-Checkout [test/sourceMap](https://github.com/webpack-contrib/sass-loader/tree/master/test) for a running example.
+Checkout [test/sourceMap](https://github.com/webpack-contrib/sass-loader/tree/master/test) for a working example.

 ## Contributing

+We welcome all contributions!
-Please take a moment to read our contributing guidelines if you haven't yet done so.
+If you're new here, please take a moment to review our contributing guidelines before submitting issues or pull requests.

 [CONTRIBUTING](./.github/CONTRIBUTING.md)